AbhyanshuPandeyji/Ecommerce-Website/READMEANOTHER.md

 - install material ui carosel package
 - install material ui icons
 - install material ui cors - cannot install for me

+#### Search Works
+- use the use navigate instead of the history to navigate to the pages its is useNavigate from react router dom navigate = useNavigate;

+npm i express-fileupload and couldinary